BID Renewal Common Questions & Answers

 11. How do you know what is good for my business?

 The BID delivery team is qualified and brings extensive retail experience.
-In the last 6 years they have won multiple awards and accolades and their commitment to best practice, collaboration, innovation and transparency is recognised far beyond the town centre.
-They also answer to the elected Board of Directors which is made of up of a cross section of skilled and passionate business owners and managers in the BID area who represent different sectors such as major retail, property, marketing, finance, independent retail etc. Where necessary the Board will also bring in expert advisors.
+In the last 13 years they have won multiple awards and accolades and their commitment to best practice, collaboration, innovation and transparency is recognised far beyond the town centre.
+The team undertake regular consultations with businesses and are also available by phone or email to respond to your concerns and ideas.
+They answer to the elected Board of Directors which is made of up of a cross section of skilled and passionate business owners and managers in the BID area who represent different sectors such as major retail, property, marketing, finance, independent retail etc. Where necessary the Board will also bring in expert advisors.

 12. Where can I find more information about the costs and other details?